Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes2.md

 For this paper, the purpose of the author is to figure out which characteristics of change requests may influence the decision lead-time and outcome of decision.
 The characteristics can be various: number of products, release number, the type of customer.
 As the result the study can present:

 1. The lead-time to make a decision increases when the products become more.
 2. There is no significant relationship between the product releasing that a change influences and the decision lead-time.
-3.Change requests from important customers can reduce the lead-time for decisions.
+3. Change requests from important customers can reduce the lead-time for decisions.
 4. The chance of receiving a change request is higher if it affects more products
 5. There is a significantly higher probability of acceptance of the changes required for late versions
 6. Change requests made by key customers are more likely to be accepted.
 7. Refusing to decide the advance time is longer than the time to accept the decision.

-As we can see from the article, the author thinks that an important customer plays a significant role in decision, for software development companies should adapt their practices to customers and new research efforts addressing these issues are necessary, the more important the customer is, the higher he will influence[3].
+As we can see from the article, the author thinks that an important customer plays a significant role in decision.
+From i read an article, for software development companies should adapt their practices to customers and new research efforts addressing these issues are necessary, the more important the customer is, the higher he will influence[3].

 ----------------------------------------------------------------------------------------------------------------------------------------